Measurement of Downward-going Milli-charged particles beyond GZK cutoff at the Pierre Auger Observatory: UHE MCP interactions with nuclei

 The DIS cross section for MCPs on nuclei, computed using the model from Ref.\cite{SUN}, scales as $\epsilon^2$ relative to the neutral-current electromagnetic DIS cross section for electrons on nuclei:

-where $\chi$ denotes a MCP with $\epsilon e$, N denotes a nucleon. $\sigma^{\gamma}_{eN}$ denotes the cross section depending on $\gamma$ exchange between elections and nuclei.
+where N denotes a nucleon. $\sigma^{\gamma}_{eN}$ denotes the cross section depending on $\gamma$ exchange between elections and nuclei.
 The doubly differential electromagnetic DIS cross section for electrons on nuclei is expressed via the structure functions\cite{SUN}

 where $Q^2$ denotes the momentum transfer, $\alpha$ denotes the fine-structure constant. $Y_+=1+(1-y)^2$, where the inelasticity parameter $y=\displaystyle\frac{Q^2}{2m_NE_{in}}$. $m_N$ denotes the nucleon mass, $E_{in}$ denotes the incident electron energy (also the incident MCP energy).
 The structure function $F_2^{\gamma}$ can be expressed in terms of the quark and anti-quark parton distribution functions.